For these grilled fresh figs with country ham, plump figs are slathered with blue cheese and mascarpone cheese, wrapped in country ham and grilled.

 - 18 fresh Mission or Brown Turkey figs

-- 4 ounces mascarpone, at room temperature
+- 4 ounces store-bought or homemade mascarpone, at room temperature

 - Freshly ground black pepper

 - 6 ounces thinly sliced country ham or prosciutto

 - Mild olive or vegetable, for coating the grill

 - 1. In a small saucepan over medium heat, cook the vinegar until it is reduced to about 6 tablespoons and syrupy.
 Let cool and keep at room temperature.

 - 2. Slice each fig in half lengthwise.
 Using a grapefruit spoon or a regular spoon, remove a bit of the seedy inside part of each fig and place it in a bowl.

 - 3. Add the blue cheese and mascarpone to the bowl with the fig flesh and mix well.
 Season generously with pepper and stir to combine.

 - 4. Take each fig and gently stuff with about 1 tablespoon cheese mixture.
 Wrap a piece of ham around the fig and cheese.
 Place on a baking sheet, cover with plastic wrap, and refrigerate for about 1 hour or up to 4 hours.

 - 5. Oil the grill grate.
 Light a charcoal fire or preheat your gas grill on high.
 Let the coals burn down to a medium-hot fire or adjust the gas grill burners to medium-high.